plastic mold venting

 In the design phase, the design of the venting system should be paid enough attention.
 For slightly poor venting, it is often possible to remedy the mold after it has been tested, such as in a short shot area or where the product is burned.

-However, for the plastic molds with severe venting problem, even if the venting insert is added, sometimes it does not help.
+However, for the plastic molds with severe venting problems, even if the venting insert is added, sometimes it does not help.

 If the air introduction system of a large product is missed at the design stage, it will be difficult to remedy after the test.